 Concert engagements include solo appearances with the European Union Youth Orchestra (London and Reykjavik), and numerous appearances with the RTÉ orchestras.

 In 2015 she premiered Nico Muhly’s Byzantium, a National Concert Hall commission for Yeats 2015.
 Her recordings include RTÉ lyric fm’s No. 1 bestselling Joyce Songs, BBC Radio 4’s adaptation of Joyce’s Ulysses; and Lucy Lockitt for the European Opera Centre/Royal Liverpool Philharmonic.
-She makes her Irish National Opera debut in Thomas Adès’s Powder Her Face.
+She made her Irish National Opera debut in Thomas Adès’s Powder Her Face.